-But seriously, the March for Life is a big undertaking that involves a lot of preparation and planning to ensure it goes off without a hitch.
+But seriously, the National Pro-Life March is a big undertaking that involves a lot of preparation and planning to ensure it goes off without a hitch.
 But that doesn’t mean it’s an insurmountable challenge.
 Every group or pro-life individual is capable of making it to the March one way or another, even with financial or transportation issues.
 The pro-life community is huge, we have resources, and where there’s a will there’s a way.

 - Get commitments from your group members.

 - The National Pro-Life March requires waivers from participants and your school will have its own form requirements as well.
 If possible, get your interested members to fill these out at a meeting and collect them right away.